-- Corporation held by the Lillian Rose Nosbaum, and the 49,819 shares of common stock of VirnetX Holding Corporation held in her own name (the "Nosbaum Holders").
-The Nosbaum Holders acquired their shares prior to the merger as investors in VirnetX, Inc. - (27) Justin Yorke has voting power with respect to the 73,911 shares of common stock of VirnetX Holding Corporation held by the JMW Fund, LLC.
-The JMW Fund, LLC acquired its shares as a result of common stock transfers from Christopher A. Marlett, Dyana Marlett, David Byrne and Anthony DiGiandomenico. - (28) Mr. Blass received his shares pursuant to a common stock transfer from Christopher Marlett. - (29) Steve Garland has voting power with respect to the 25,000 shares of common stock of VirnetX Holding Corporation held by RiverBend Fund, LLC.
-RiverBend Fund, LLC acquired its shares pursuant to a common stock transfer from Christopher Marlett. - (30) David Scially holds voting power with respect to the 11,597 shares of common stock of VirnetX Holding Corporation held by Kingsford Capital Partners, L.P., the 65,304 shares of common stock of VirnetX Holding Corporation held by Y2K Partners, L.P.
-The aforementioned entities acquired their shares pursuant to common stock transfers from Christopher Marlett. - (31) Ms. McGrain acquired her shares from a common stock transfer from John McGrain, who was a convertible bridge note investor in the Company whose notes converted into shares of common stock immediately after the merger.
+- (26) Ms. N. Schmid purchased 830,320 shares of Series A Preferred Stock of VirnetX, Inc. for a purchase price of \$0.240871 per share on March 7, 2006 and March 27, 2006, 83,032 of which were subsequently transferred; and (ii) 97,246 shares of common stock in VirnetX, Inc. pursuant to a conversion of bridge notes issued on February 9, 2007, that were converted at \$0.75 per share immediately after the merger. - (27) Justin Yorke has voting power with respect to the 1,273,911 shares of common stock of VirnetX Holding Corporation held by the JMW Fund, LLC. - Of the 73,911 shares being registered in this offering, the JMW Fund, LLC acquired these shares as a result of purchases from (i) Christopher A. Marlett of 24,159 shares; (ii) Dyana Marlett of 18,938 shares; (iii) David Byrne of 14,531 shares; and (iv) Anthony DiGiandomenico of 16,283 shares in April 2008. - (28) Mr. Blass received his shares pursuant to a common stock purchase from Christopher A. Marlett in April 2008.

+- (29) Steve Garland has voting power with respect to the 25,000 shares of common stock of VirnetX Holding Corporation held by RiverBend Fund, LLC.
+RiverBend Fund, LLC acquired its shares pursuant to a common stock transfer purchase from Anthony DiGiandomenico in April 2008. - (30) David Scially holds voting power with respect to (i) the 11,597 shares of common stock of VirnetX Holding Corporation held by Kingsford Capital Partners, L.P.; (ii) the 65,304 shares of common stock of VirnetX Holding Corporation held by Kingsford International; and (iii) the 3,099 shares of common stock of VirnetX Holding Corporation held by Y2K Partners, L.P.
+The aforementioned entities acquired their shares pursuant to common stock purchases from Christopher Marlett in April 2008. - (31) Ms. McGrain acquired all of her shares from a common stock transfer from John McGrain in December 2007.
+Mr. McGrain acquired his shares of common stock in VirnetX, Inc. pursuant to a conversion of bridge notes issued on February 9, 2007, that were converted at \$0.75 per share immediately after the merger.